miriamab/AnomalyMonitor/README.md

 This is the repository for the 'Anomaly Monitor'

--> Course: 'Mobile Anwendungen'
+> Course: 'Mobile Anwendungen'
--> Sommersemester 2026
+>
+> Summer semester 2026